27 Dec 2021, last updated 07 May 2024

 The directors at their meeting in Feb 1905 decided to put a representative in the field to push the sale of Cor-ago (12).
 They appointed Charles A. Pearce as special agent for the company and he took sole control of the output and sale of Cor-ago (21).
 The newspaper reported that the company "had many obstacles to overcome, but with increasing sales which are now sufficient to meet all expenses, including advertising, the outlook for the future is most encouraging" (12).
 Pearce promptly pushed the sale of Cor-ago in Houghton and Baraga counties (22), and then went to Chicago on a business trip in late Apr (23).
 The newspapers then made no reports on the company for nearly a year and a half.

 It turns out, for the first few months or so, the company flourished, but then business slacked and the factory closed (25).
-Bordas then called a meeting to be held on 14 Sep 1906 to discuss plans to pay of debt and resume operations (24).
+Bordas then called a meeting to be held on 14 Sep 1906 to discuss plans to pay off debt and resume operations (24).
 At the meeting, the shareholders were all in favor of resuming operations immediately, and they decided to sell more stock to raise money (26).
 They elected Rev. E. P. Bordas, who was now living in Ishpeming, as president, Thomas Parks as vice president, J. H. Wilson as secretary, and Laurent Jackques as treasurer; and they along with E. F. Prince served as the directors (26).
 They had enough of the plant raised and cured to manufacture thousands of dollars of the bottled medicine and the tablets, with the tablets being their latest product before closing (26).
 They also had about 14,000 bottles with enough labels and cartons (26).
 It was reported that the medicine had a good reputation and the company had over $3,000 in orders waiting to be fulfilled (26).
-The plan was the run the company in a businesslike manner in the future in contrast to the slipshod manner of the past (26).
+The plan was the run the company "in a businesslike manner" in the future in contrast to the "slipshod sort of a manner" of the past (26).

 It is unknown if the company actually resumed operations, especially in light of the next annual meeting, as reported on 02 Oct 1907 (27).
 They elected officers again: Rev. Fr.
 Bordas as president, D. W. Sutter as vice president, A. C. Sarazin as secretary, and Laurent Jacques as treasurer (27).
 The officers along with Thomas Parks and E. F. Prince served as directors (27).
 A considerable amount of the plant was still on hand (27).
 They decided to make another attempt of marketing their medicine in the near future, and felt that with economic management, the business would obtain better results (27).
 However, there was no evidence that they actually restarted the business.